 The Common Tongue or Common Tongue of Westeros is a language commonly spoken in the entirety of Westeros, aside from some groups beyond the Wall who still speak the Old Tongue.
 There are regional accents, as "Pyp had travelled the Seven Kingdoms with a mummers' troupe, and bragged that he could tell what you were and where you'd been born just from the sound of your voice", but there is no lack of comprehensibility, in any region.
 Some regional accents can be geographically limited to a single city, as King's Landing.

 The largest dichotomy of speech appears to be between the lowborn and the educated, most likely due to a long history of prescriptivist tutors for the highborn young.
-(For example, Lady Mariya corrects Lardy Amerei's use of the word hung to hanged, in regards to Merrett Frey's death.)
+(For example, Lady Mariya corrects Lady Amerei's use of the word hung to hanged, in regards to Merrett Frey's death.)
 There are differences that are not exhibited in the orthography, as it is possible to distinguish highborn from low accent merely by listening: "Doran!" called some highborn voice.
 "To the spears!"
 These differences encapsulate both highborn vs. lowborn as well as regional dialects:

 - "How could you tell I was of noble birth?"
 [Sam asked].

 - "The same way you can tell that I'm half Dornish."
 The statement was delivered with a smile, in a soft Dornish drawl.

 Mycah the butcher's son's few lines shows the lowborn patois: